craigbarratt/hass-pyscript-jupyter/README.md

 For Jupyter notebook:
 * Jupyter notebook supports a wide range of extensions, call nbextensions.
 Some of these might not work correctly with pyscript's kernel.
-The black nbextension does work, but isort does not (although it should soon).
-If you are having problems with notebooks running on the pyscript kernel, try disabling nbextensions.
+The black and isort nbextensions do work.
+If you are having problems with notebooks running on the pyscript kernel, try disabling other nbextensions.
 Please report nbextentions that you think are useful but don't work with pyscript's kernel and we'll look at supporting them.

 For Jupyter console:
 * Jupyter console allows multi-line input (eg, a function definition) and delays excution by the